Lawyer joke: Recurring themes

 Client: "What good news?
 You lost my case, I was convicted of a murder I did not commit and was sentenced to die in the electric chair."

 Lawyer: "That's all true, but I got the voltage lowered."

 Other anecdotes are based on logical fallacy, such as a lawyer defending a client on trial for killing his parents: "Ladies and gentlemen of the jury, I appeal to your basic decency to take mercy on this poor, defenceless orphan!"

 Occasionally, lawyers themselves use self-deprecating humour about lawyers or the legal profession in an attempt to add levity to otherwise bland topics.
 Lawyers giving a talk, especially to the profession, often employ jokes as icebreakers.

 St. Ives is the patron saint of lawyers.
-In some jokes, he is the only lawyer in heaven, and can't be made to leave, since there is no other lawyer in heaven.
+In some jokes, he is the only lawyer in heaven, and cannot be made to leave, since there is no other lawyer in heaven.